“Happiness is not the absence of problems, it’s the ability to deal with them.” Steve Maraboli

 Staying connected to these life-elements (happiness, positivity, and hopefulness) is essential to those of us with a progressive neurodegenerative disorder like Parkinson’s.
 The how-to-get-happier list* had its genesis as Frank’s “Parkinson’s-self-help-happy-tutorial”.
 As a template-of-wellness, this list may help you derive (or rediscover) a little-slice of happiness during your journey with Parkinson’s.

 - Stay in the present moment: Life is always fluid, constantly moving.
 Your Parkinson’s is always present, yes, it’s a nuisance.
-Being able to focus on the current moment, whether good or bad, hard or easy, is better; don’t complicate the thought dwelling on yesterday, tomorrow, or your disorder.
+Being able to focus on the current moment, whether good or bad, hard or easy, is better; don’t complicate the thought focusing on yesterday, tomorrow, or your disorder.
 Try to stay in the present moment.

 “If you want to conquer the anxiety of life, live in the moment, live in the breath.”
 Amit Ray